What follows is a collection of Questions and Answers to help you become acquainted with RTUC.

 What happens at regular Saturday morning club practices?

 Saturdays practices are a mixture of activities and frequently change from week to week depending upon our upcoming schedule.
 Activities may include individual skill building, large and small group riding practice, skill building games, unicycle hockey, parade formation practice, performance rehearsals, level testing and riding exhibitions.
-Practices always include planning meetings and snacks.
+Practices may also include planning meetings and snacks.

 Are there other practice and/or unicycling opportunities besides Saturday mornings?